-- II.B.1.
+II.B.1.
 For each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location.
-(Core) - II.B.1.a)

-In addition to the program director, the faculty must include at least one core faculty member with demonstrated expertise in blood blanking and transfusion medicine with either blood banking and transfusion medicine certification by the ABPath or qualifications judged acceptable to the Review Committee.
-(Core) - II.B.2.
-Faculty members must: - II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)
+(Core) II.B.1.a) In addition to the program director, there must be at least two faculty members.
+(Core) II.B.1.a).(1) The faculty members and program director should equal at least two FTE.
+(Detail) II.B.2.
+Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)